sebastianvauth/learningnuggetpreviewer/README.md

 - Lessons keep CSS inline in the first `<style>` block.
 For new lessons, copy that block from the reference lesson.
 - Global app styles for dashboards and shells live in `style.css`.
 - Keep files under 300 lines when feasible; refactor large pages into smaller sections if needed.
+- Interactive canvases listen for section visibility via `MutationObserver`, or run a local `syncCanvasSize()` guard inside their draw loop, so layout/resize math reruns as soon as hidden sections become visible (prevents zero-width renders).

 Testing
 - Open `tests/test_runner.html` to run the parser tests.